 Opens the NightProbe Data Monitoring tool.
 NightProbe is a real-time graphical tool for monitoring, recording, and altering program data within one or more executing programs without significant intrusion.
 NightProbe can be used in a development environment as a tool for debugging or in a production environment for data capture or to create a "control panel" for program input and output.
+See also:

-• NightProbe RT User's Guide
+• NightProbe LX User's GuideNightProbe RT User's GuideNight-Probe RT User's Guide